By Meal Makeover Moms: Liz Weiss, MS, RDN & Janice Newell Bissex, MS, RDN

 Per Serving (about ¾ cup): 260 calories, 12g fat, 2.5g saturated fat, 33g carbohydrate, 120mg sodium, 7g fiber, 10g protein, 15% vitamin C, 15% calcium

 About The Meal Makeover Moms: Liz Weiss, MS, RDN & Janice Newell Bissex, MS, RDN are The Meal Makeover Moms.
 Together, they’re on a mission to help busy families eat a healthy diet.
 The dietitian duo has written three family cookbooks including No Whine with Dinner and The Smoothie Bowl Coloring Cookbook.
-You can find their family-pleasing recipe makeovers at Meal Makeover Moms’ Kitchen and listen to their bi-monthly radio podcast, Cooking with the Moms, a fun and flavorful food show on iTunes.
+You can find their family-pleasing recipe makeovers at Liz's Healthy Table and listen to their bi-monthly radio podcast, a fun and flavorful food show on iTunes.